This article will cover what it means to make a post visible by All patrons aside from selecting a specific tier.

 - Lite creators: If you're on our Lite creator plan, posting for "All patrons" ensures that your content remains locked to non-patrons.

 - General announcements: If you have a message for all patrons supporting you.
 Posting for "All patrons" is a simple way to get the word out.
 It also ensures that the post is visible to patrons in new tiers without any editing on your end.

-- Changes to tiers, or benefits offered: If you’re retiring a tier, or restructuring your tier prices/benefits, it’s a good idea to give ample time for patrons to be prepared for the changes.
-Posting a message for all patrons is a way to get the word out, and get them excited for the changes to come.
+- Changes to tiers or benefits offered: If you're retiring a tier, or restructuring your tier prices/benefits, it's a good idea to give ample time for patrons to prepare for the changes.
+Posting a message for all patrons is a way to get the word out and get them excited for the changes to come.

-- Polls you truly want all patrons to see: If you are thinking about updating benefits, or just have a question you want to hear from all of your patrons about – publishing for “All patrons” will do the trick.
+- Polls you genuinely want all patrons to participate in: If you are thinking about updating benefits, or have a question you want to hear from all of your patrons about – publishing for "All patrons" will do the trick.

-Many creators who publish posts for “Select tiers” proactively reach out to patrons who have made custom pledges.
-Learn more about communicating with these patrons, here.
+Many creators who publish posts for select tiers proactively reach out to patrons who have made custom pledges.

 How do I find patrons who've created custom pledges?